powersandy/adobe-analytics-mcp-lab/README.md

 > **Tip:** Be specific in your prompts.
 Whenever possible, use clear time ranges ("last 30 days"), metric names ("orders", "revenue"), and dimensions ("product category") when you know them.

 7. Prepare a component survey project:

+> **Note:** This will take a few minutes to run.
+We will continue into the lab, so you may open a new agent chat while this runs.
 ```
 Build a survey for the top 15 dimensions in L611.
 ```